wholmes105/Purchasing-Power-of-Salaries-by-State-and-City/README.md

 This app can be accessed remotely by loading the Shiny package and entering the following command into R runGitHub( "Purchasing-Power-of-Salaries-by-State-and-City", "wholmes105")

-Note: this app makes use of the dplyr, shiny, and shinyjs packages
+Note: this app makes use of the dplyr, shiny, and shinyjs packages; see the attached ReadMe.docx for a detailed explanation of the app and a table containing the metadata.